mikkelbue/tinyDA/README.md

 ## Contributing
 I (mikkelbue) am currently the sole contributor to this package.
 I have been using it in my own research, and have so far been developing it (mostly) for myself.

 If you feel that it is missing some features, or that something could be improved, please do not hesitate to create a fork and submit a PR!
-If you want to help me improve the package, please have a look at the TODO list below and consider if something seems doable to you.
-I am currently working on a scientific paper that I plan to submit to JOSS, and would be happy for other people to get involved.
+If you want to help me improve the package, please have a look at the [issues](https://github.com/mikkelbue/tinyDA/issues) and consider if something seems doable to you.
+I am currently working on a scientific paper that I plan to submit to Journal of Statistical Software, and would be happy for other people to get involved.

 If you would like to contribute, please consider the following:
 * I am hoping to keep the list of dependencies **short**, and would rather not include any additional large libraries, unless it is strongly warranted.
 Great things can be achieved using NumPy!